 The nuCamp control panel is located near the main entrance door.
-On it you will find a tank fill level, battery charge level indicator, along with master switches to power lights, and the water pump.
-The switch buttons will light up when activated.
+On it you will find the Alde® control panel, a tank fill level, and battery charge level indicator along with master switches to power lights, water pump, awning and the refrigerator.
+A second control panel containing switches on operating various features can be found in the bedroom.
+Switch buttons will light up when activated.